 - A consortium led by China Three Gorges, including Hubei Energy Group, ACE Investment Fund II LP and CNIC, in its proposed $1.39 billion acquisition of Empresa de Generación Huallaga from Odebrecht Energia del Perú and Odebrecht Energía.

 - Grupo Argos in the COP 407 billion sale of its 50 percent stake in the port operator Compañía de Puertos Asociados (Compas) to West Street Infrastructure Partners III, an investment fund managed by Goldman Sachs.

-- State Grid International Development Limited in its acquisition, in a negotiated initial sale and follow on tender offer, of a 94.8 percent stake in CPFL Energia S.A. from Camargo Correa S.A. and Brazilian pension funds, and in its potential cash tender offer, which could result in a total deal value of approximately $8.29 billion.
+- State Grid International Development Limited in its acquisition, in a negotiated initial sale and follow on tender offer, of a 94.8 percent stake in CPFL Energia S.A. from Camargo Corrêa S.A., several Brazilian pension funds and other shareholders for a total enterprise value of approximately $13 billion.

 - CIC Capital Corporation, as a member of a consortium led by Brookfield Infrastructure and Brookfield Asset Management, in its $5.2 billion acquisition of a 90 percent ownership interest in Nova Transportadora do Sudeste from Petróleo Brasileiro.

 - Ternium with antitrust merger clearance in connection with its acquisition of ThyssenKrupp Companhia Siderurgica do Atlantico; and in U.S. antitrust matters in connection with its $3.2 billion acquisition of Grupo Imsa.

-- MAAJI in its combination with SEAFOLLY, a portfolio company of L Catterton’s Asian arm, L Catterton Asia, under which L Catterton Asia is now the controlling shareholder of the combined business.
-The combination creates the world’s largest independent swimwear and beach lifestyle business.
+- Maaji in its combination with SEAFOLLY, a portfolio company of L Catterton’s Asian arm, L Catterton Asia, under which L Catterton Asia is now the controlling shareholder of the combined business – creating the world’s largest independent swimwear and beach lifestyle business.

 - Canada Pension Plan Investment Board (CPPIB) in a series of transactions pursuant to which it acquired substantial minority stake in Transportadora de Gas del Perú.